tibetan-nlp/annodoc/index.md

 ~~~
 > _How many years has it been since they were built?_ (MT - The Chapter 26 Dialog from A Manual)

+Another example of a single argument verb is ཡོད་.

 ### Special cases

 Some special cases to be aware of.